Spring in Paddington and Beyond

 Just a couple of tube stops away from The Pilgrm, The Lyric offers both a prestigious theatre and a spacious rooftop bar.
 A picture-perfect spring evening starts with drinks on their leafy terrace, followed by a newly launched, critically-acclaimed show.

 Thinking ahead to April and slightly further afield from our west London digs, now’s the time to plan your trip to London for the infamous Underbelly Festival.
-A mix of live entertainment, comedy, cabaret, music, dancing, and alfresco eating and drinking in South Bank, that runs from April until the end of the summer.
+A mix of live entertainment, comedy, cabaret, music, dancing, and alfresco eating and drinking in South Bank and Earl's Court, that runs from April until the end of the summer.
 The festival is easily accessible from The Pilgrm, being 15 minutes via the tube to Embankment station.

 So, whether you're joining us for a flying visit or looking to enjoy a slower paced break in the capital, there are plenty of ways to make the most of the sunshine in Paddington and our surrounding neighbourhoods - let's just hope it turns up and stays for a while.

-To book your stay with us, click here and enjoy free breakfast this March when you use the promo code SPRING.
+To book your stay with us, click here and enjoy £20 to spend on drinks when you use the promo code SPRING for stays in April & May.